 Chester County Library System Data Breach Lawsuit Investigation

 The Chester County Library System (CCLS) has confirmed a ransomware attack that compromised patron information between September 13 – 16, 2025.
+A regulatory filing with the Massachusetts Attorney General lists 5 affected Massachusetts residents.
 If you received a breach notice dated October 28, 2025, you may qualify for compensation and complimentary identity-theft protection.
 Contact our data-breach team now to discuss your legal options.

 Download Official Breach Notice (PDF)